danneu/hansel/README.md

 ```

 **TODO:** Once I figure out a streaming abstraction, the ETag generator
-will be extended to create weak ETags based on file-system state
+will be extended to create weak ETags based on fs `stat`
 data (mtime and size).

 ## Default Middleware